kabukky/caddy-redis/README.md

 This package is a plugin for the [Caddy](https://caddyserver.com) webserver.
 Its purpose is to store and retrieve user data in and from Redis.

-If you HTTP POST a valid JSON payload to `/redis/<key>`, it will put it into into a Redis database under the specified key.
+If you HTTP POST a valid JSON payload to `/redis/<key>`, it will put it into a Redis database under the specified key.

 Similarly, if you do a HTTP GET on `/redis/<key>`, it will return the previously stored data.
 If you specify a `Accept-Encoding` header of `application/xml`, it will return the data as XML, otherwise as JSON.